Adult Education Survey (AES) methodology

 The AES provides an overview of the participation of individuals in education and training (i.e. formal and non-formal education and training as well as informal learning).
 The reference period for the participation in the learning activities is the twelve months prior to the interview.
 The survey focuses on people aged 25-64.
 A pilot survey took place around the year 2007 and starting from the 2011 survey the AES is carried out every five years.

 The following information is available from the AES:

-- Participation in formal education, non-formal education and training and informal learning (respectively labelled FED, NFE and INF);
+- Participation in formal education, non-formal education and training and informal learning (respectively labelled FE, NFE and INF);

 - Characteristics of the learning activities;

 Comparable data from 2007, 2011 and 2016 AES can be found in the following folders of the database:

 - Participation in education and training (last 12 months) (trng_aes_12m0);